auni02/webdev-group-project/README.md

     Manually update the status of pending payments: If a payment is confirmed through other means, the admin should be able to manually change the status to "COMPLETE."
     Investigate failed or incomplete payments: The system provides tools to help the admin identify and resolve payment issues.

+**Contact Us**

+Create: Allows the admin to respond to user inquiries by clicking the "Reply" button.
+Admin is redirected to a page where they can compose a reply, which will be sent to the user's email.

+Read: Enables the admin to view a list of all user inquiries.
+This list includes details such as the user's name, matric number, email, message content, and the date/time of submission.

+Update: Admin can manage and update previous replies or resend a message to users if necessary.

+Delete: Admin can delete inquiries from the list once they are resolved or no longer relevant.

 ## ERD
 ![webapp drawio (4)](https://github.com/user-attachments/assets/a602783d-ee5e-4251-b034-61ebd7da824a)